 Walmart’s advertising expenses:

 The retail industry is marked by heavy competition and apart from the physical retail stores, Amazon is a leading competitor of Walmart.
 Walmart is already a well-recognized brand.
 However, to drive demand higher and grow sales as well as to maintain its market position, it is essential for the company to invest in marketing activities and promote its brand and products.
 The company spends a large sum each year on advertising and promotions.
 In fiscal 2020, Walmart spent $3.7 billion on advertising compared to $3.5 billion in fiscal 2019.
-Walmart is now using digital advertising heavily to drive sales and grow brand recognition.
+The advertising expenses of the company fell in fiscal 2021 compared to the previous fiscal.
+Its advertising expenses remained only $3.2 billion Walmart is now using digital advertising heavily to drive sales and grow brand recognition.
 Apart from that, it also uses print and television advertising.

-The following table shows the advertising expenses of Walmart over the previous five years.
+The following table shows the advertising expenses of Walmart over the previous six years.

 |Year||Advertising Costs ($bn)|